antaflos/puppet-remctl/README.md

 ##### `options`

-Hash of 'option'=>value.
+Hash of 'option'=>value | String.
 Optional.
 For the list of valid option=value pairs, see man remctld(8).
+String is not parsed for validity, but should be valid, as 'option1=value1 option2=value2'.

 ##### `acl`